 Instructions

-- Place spinach on large platter.
+- Place spinach on large platter or bowl.

 - Arrange egg slices, crumbled bacon and onion on top of greens.